-Twenty-one Fast Moving Consumer Goods (FMCG) companies reached over 100 million urban Chinese households during the 52 weeks ending October 6, 2017, according to the latest data from Kantar Worldpanel.
+Twenty-one Fast Moving Consumer Goods (FMCG) companies reached over 100 million urban Chinese households (during the 52 weeks ending October 6, 2017), according to the latest data from Kantar Worldpanel.

 P&G, Yili, and Mengniu each attracted more than 150 million families during this period.
 Those three companies reported 92.8%, 89.6%, and 88.1% penetration respectively.
 In terms of buyer growth rate, Nongfu Spring (9.4%), Haday (5.3%) and Yili (5.1%) are the top three performers.

-Our study shows that even in the New Retail era driven by disruptive technology and business models, the largest brands in China attract the most buyers and the fastest growing ones are finding more buyers than the competition.
+Kantar study shows that even in the New Retail era driven by disruptive technology and business models, the largest brands in China attract the most buyers and the fastest growing ones are finding more buyers than the competition.

-In 2017, out of the 21 companies reaching 100 million Chinese families, 12 of them are Chinese companies, who on average recruit new buyers faster.
+Out of the 21 companies reaching 100 million Chinese families, 12 of them are Chinese companies, who on average recruit new buyers faster.
 Yet in urban China, only P&G managed to reach more than 90% of the Chinese families, indicating there is still substantial room for other ambitious players to grow their buyer base.

 In order to be successful, manufacturers will have to explore the most effective ways in which to tap into new opportunities and introduce new products that fulfill the needs and wants of Chinese consumers.
 Companies are increasingly required to adopt an integrated approach to the offline and online world to grow new shoppers.